Dicridon/canoe/README.md

     - help message is updated too
   - RoadMap
     - in v0.3.0
-      - canoe shall be able to handle interations between different canoe projects, so different canoe projects would be able to freely share components among each other.
-This funcionality would be offered by command `canoe borrow`
+      - canoe shall be able to handle interactions between different canoe projects, so different canoe projects would be able to freely share components among each other.
+This functionality would be offered by command `canoe borrow`
       - third-party dependency analyze would be enabled, in coordinance with command `canoe borrow`
       - allowing users to specify their desired project layouts doesn't make much sense, so I am giving up this option
     - in v0.4.0